 Prior to leaving the shelter, we had to bring all of our belongings with us.
 The shelter opened at a precise time each day and if you weren’t quick enough, all the beds would fill up and you would have to find a park bench to sleep on.
 Even if you were fortunate enough to make it, there wasn’t a very high possibility of using the same bed that you had the night earlier.

 The only belongings that I had left were a notebook, a pencil, and a watch.
 I was surprised that someone hadn’t stolen my watch already, but I was exceptionally talented at concealing it so that was most likely why.
 I put on my watch and looked at the time.

 My first class of the day began at 9!
 I snatched my things and hurried out of the shelter.
 The sun was shining brightly in the sky, yet there was still a frigidity in the air.
 I attended East Hampton Community College, which wasn’t that far from the shelter.
 It would take me at the most 15 minutes to get there on foot, 10 if I pushed myself strenuously enough.

-Shortly enough, the college came into view.
-I made it with about 10 minutes to spare.
+After sprinting down a few blocks, the college came into view.
+I made it with about 5 minutes to spare.
 The parking lot was basically deserted with just a few cars parked in some of the spots.
 I couldn’t even see anyone walking around on the campus.
 Either they were already in their class or a majority of people decided to be smart and not take morning classes.

 If only I could be one of those people.
 I pleaded and begged not to take such early classes so that I could catch some more sleep, but my parents just wouldn’t listen to me.

 I paused in the entryway of a building with a “G” painted on its side.
 I could feel the familiar sensation of tears starting to take shape, but I hurried to wipe them away.
 This usually occurred whenever I thought about them.
 I’ve been doing that a lot lately.
 There was no use in crying anymore.
 I couldn’t change the past, and what took place.
 I could only improve my future.

 Even though it currently wasn’t looking so good for me.

 I walked into the building and found my classroom, Room 203.
-My parents always desired for me to pursue a vocation in the medical field when I grew up so I decided to grant their wishes.
+My parents always desired for me to pursue a career in the medical field as I grew up so I decided to grant their wishes.
 I wasn’t sure of what I wanted to be therefore having a career picked out for me was the best thing.
 College kicked off 2 weeks ago, and I was still struggling to get the flow of it.
 On the first day, Professor Powell distributed the course syllabus which had all of our assignments, due dates and her contact information on it.

 A brief glance informed me that we would have a test every other week and a project due each month.
 I don’t know where I would be able to obtain the resources to complete the projects, but I would have to make do somehow.
 Even though there was only money for one semester, I was going to make my parents proud.
 I would do my best to hand in everything on time and get good grades on these exams.

 I owed it to them.
 I was going to make this work, dammit.

 The classroom was made up of six rows of desks.
 I sat in the very back of the third row.
 A few other students came here before me and some of them were speaking to their neighbor or doing something on their phone.
 I didn’t have any friends here yet and I wasn’t certain if I desired to make any at all.
 I didn’t care for anyone here to find out about my current living circumstances and make fun of me for it.

 It was safer if I was left alone.